vedantroy/typecheck.macro/README.md

 register('A') // does nothing :(
 ```

-All registered types are stored in a global namespace.
+All registered types are stored in a per-file global namespace.
+This means any types you want to register in the same file should have different names.

+registering a type in one file will not allow it to be accessible in another file.
+This means you cannot generate validators for multi-file types
+(a type that references a type imported from another file).
+If this is a big issue for you, go to the "Caveats" section.

 `register` automatically registers **all** types in the same scope as the original type it is registering that are referred to by the original type.